eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   Manual](https://github.com/stan-dev/stan/releases/download/v2.17.1/stan-reference-2.17.1.pdf)
-  (specifically the _Reparameterization and Change of Variables_ section) has an excellent explanation of reparameterization, and even some practical tips to help you do it.
+  (specifically the _Reparameterization and Change of Variables_ section) has an excellent explanation of reparameterization, and even some practical tips to help you do it (although your mileage may vary on how useful those tips will be to you).

 ## Model Diagnostics